-Retail and ecommerce brands are looking to capitalize on the massive mobile opportunity available with mobile apps.
+Retail and eCommerce brands are looking to capitalize on the massive mobile opportunity available with mobile apps.
 Recent data shows that consumers spent nearly $111 billion globally in-app during 2020, which grew 30.2% year-on-year (YoY).

-To help harness such explosive growth, experts who work for and with industry leaders on the latest innovations in app and mobile-first marketing, including US fashion chain and Poq customer Belk, shared the latest strategies and insights during a recent webinar.
+To help harness such explosive growth, experts who work for and with industry leaders on the latest innovations in the app and mobile-first marketing, including US fashion chain and Poq customer Belk, shared the latest strategies and insights during a recent webinar.

 The panel, who was made up of top mobile marketing minds, including Ana Warner, Director, Digital Marketing – Customer Retention, Belk; Michael “Finn” Finnimore, VP North America, Poq; and, Kristi White, General Manager, Retail, Restaurant, CPG, Airship, all agreed that mobile is critical for staying ahead of current trends.